 The video series, Your State in the Civil War, was designed to help students who might live far from the battlefields to discover a personal connection to this era in history.
 Because a vast majority of units were organized by state — often with entire companies hailing from the same city or county — tracing the deeds performed by these regiments can instill a sense of pride and personal investment in the fate of the fields on which they fought, the monuments to their valor or even the flags carried into battle.

-However, since there is no better way to help students feel connected to history than by visiting the places where it unfolded, the Trust also sponsors a Field Trip Fund to help schools offset the cost of trips to battlefields and other historic sites.
+However, since there is no better way to help students feel connected to history than by visiting the places where it unfolded, the Trust also sponsors a History Field Trip Grant Program to help schools offset the cost of trips to battlefields and other historic sites.
 In just three years, more than 9,000 children and educators have visited important locations like Antietam, Arlington Cemetery, Fort McHenry, Mount Vernon, Gettysburg, Harpers Ferry, Manassas, Shiloh and Stones River.
 And unlike some other grant programs, the Trust strives to place only the lightest qualification requirements on educators — just a handful of photos and notes from students who enjoyed their trip to a site connected to the Revolutionary War, War of 1812 or the Civil War.